MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/move-staffhub-teams-to-shifts-in-teams.md

 > [!NOTE]
 > If your organization uses Skype for Business and you’re not ready to move all your users to Teams, you can enable Teams for your Firstline Workers who can then run Teams alongside Skype for Business.
 In this coexistence mode, called *Islands*, each client app operates as a separate solution.
 To learn more, see [Understand Teams and Skype for Business coexistence and interoperability](../../teams-and-skypeforbusiness-coexistence-and-interoperability.md).

+### Install the StaffHub PowerShell module

+If you haven't already, [install the StaffHub PowerShell module](install-the-staffhub-powershell-module.md).

 ### Provision accounts for StaffHub users who don't have an identity in Azure AD

 Each manager and team member must have an identity in Azure Active Directory (Azure AD).
-If a user doesn't already have an identity in Azure AD, provision an account for them by doing one of the following.
+If a user doesn't already have an identity in Azure AD, provision an account for them.
+Here's how.

-### Install the StaffHub PowerShell module

-If you haven't already, [install the StaffHub PowerShell module](install-the-staffhub-powershell-module.md).

 #### Get a list of all users on StaffHub teams that have team members that aren't provisioned with an Azure AD account